Narrate Your Audio Book

 YES!
 This is 'all it takes!'

 Doesn't everything you've never done before always seem like 'rocket science'?
 Just because it's something new to you doesn't mean it's hard to narrate your audio book.
-Look, if I can figure it out with Derek's help, so can you!

-Get A Teacher, or...
+Get a Teacher, or...

 If you're ready to narrate your audio book, invest in a voice teacher.
 Even easier, take this course by Derek Doepker.